alkinum/alphapush/Roadmap.md

 - [ ] Allow to filter notifications by category.
 - [ ] Allow to add a ttl to the notification.
 - [ ] Allow to push an encrypted notification.
+- [ ] Allow user to reset the push token and vapid keys in a settings panel.

 ## Done